Guided Coyote Hunting in Illinois

 Want to Call-in more Coyotes?

 Coyote hunting takes a lot of patience and perseverance.
-If you make 10 different sets, you might call a coyote in 1 or 2 times.
+If you make 10 different sets, you might call a coyote in 1 or 2 times during the day.
+At night, we tend to have higher opportunities.
 To up your percentage, keep an eye on the downwind and try to sit at least 45 minutes to an hour at each location.
 When you do call a coyote in, take note of the wind direction and the way the coyote reacted to the calls.
 Try to learn from every coyote encounter you have and apply it to the next setup.
 The key to killing more coyotes is covering more ground (making several sets) and having high quality locations where the wind is in the coyotes’ favor when it’s coming to the call.

 Good luck hunting!!